-"Israel uses 100 military "We must keep in mind that check point[s] to restrict movement of Palestinians between Israel and the West Bank," he said.
-"It is as if you have to go through a check point to go from here to Mansfield."
+"Israel uses 100 military "We must keep in mind that check point[s] to restrict movement of Palestinians between versions of the history are dif- Israel and the West Bank," he ferent in ... almost in every said.
+"It is as if you have to go fore giving a brief historical from here to Mansfield."